Helping you work through difficulties

 Developing self-compassion builds emotional resilience.
 It offers us support in difficult situations.
 At the same time, our inner-critic isn't something to be dismissed; in its rather clumsy way, it is trying to keep us safe.
 So, as we get to know it better, to listen to it with an open curiosity, the possibility of transformation opens up.

 Your inner-critic can become your inner-champion or an inner-guardian.
 I like to use the example of the musical Matilda; would you prefer to be encouraged to reach your goals by Miss Trunchbull (a fearsome inner-critic) or Miss Honey (an inner-champion)?
+Give yourself the grace to make mistakes and the kindness to forgive yourself when you do.

 My role, as your therapist, is to help you bring greater harmony to these different parts.